 This course is an overview of the concepts and principles of franchising as they pertain to the economic sustainability of both the domestic and global markets.
-In route, students will study the history and development of franchising models and businesses derived from those models, including single-unit and multi-unit franchises.
-The importance of operations manuals will be cover as well.
+Students will study the history and development of franchising models and businesses derived from those models, including single-unit and multi-unit franchises.
+The importance of operations manuals will be covered as well.
 International franchising is introduced as a viable means for start-up franchises, as well as expansion of existing franchise businesses.
-Students will learn the proper franchising terminology so that they will be able to converse intelligently throughout the franchising community.
+Students will learn the proper franchising terminology, so they will be able to converse intelligently throughout the franchising community.

 FRA 3000 FRANCHISING LAW AND COMPLIANCE ISSUES (3 credits)